michellab/EMLE_HFE_SI/README.md

 -   Python
 -

+# Associated Packages

+- [`fes-ml`](https://github.com/michellab/fes-ml): Enables hybrid ML/MM free energy calculations, with support for various alchemical modifications.
+- [`emle-engine`](https://github.com/michellab/fes-ml): A package which streamlines the training of EMLE models by automatic conformer sampling, QM energy evaluations, and parameter fitting, with modular components for flexible use.

 ## Citation

 If you use the code, data, or models from this repository in your research, please cite the following publication: